harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 Oct 31st 2018: A bug has been identified in all recent versions of k6 that prevents the <code>K6_CLOUD_PROJECT_ID</code> environment variable from being properly applied.
 The only way to use this environment variable properly is to build k6 from source or use the <code>loadimpact/k6:latest</code> Docker image.
 Alternatively you can use option 1) and specifying the project ID in the script as shown above.
 </div>

-You find the ID of a Load Impact project by selecting a k6 project in the UI and looking in the URL bar of your browser, the `12345` in `https://app.loadimpact.com/projects/12345/dashboard` is the project ID.
+You find the ID of a LoadImpact project by selecting a k6 project in the UI and looking in the URL bar of your browser, the `12345` in `https://app.loadimpact.com/projects/12345/dashboard` is the project ID.

 ***